codepath/android_guides/Starting-Background-Services.md

         // Register for the particular broadcast based on ACTION string IntentFilter filter = new IntentFilter(MyTestService.ACTION);
         LocalBroadcastManager.getInstance(this).registerReceiver(testReceiver, filter);
-        // or for non-local broadcast just `registerReceiver(testReceiver, filter)` }
+        // or `registerReceiver(testReceiver, filter)` for a normal broadcast }

     @Override